CBIIT/Chromosome_territories/README.md

 .zarr
 ```

-Files with multiple scenes, fields, series, positions, or tiles are exposed in the scene dropdown and the scene checkbox list.
+Files with multiple scenes, series, fields, positions, or tiles are exposed as selectable scenes.
 You can load one scene for interactive preview and check multiple scenes for batch analysis.

-Optional reader packages may be required for some files:
+Optional reader packages improve support for some file types:

 ```bash
 python -m pip install readlif nd2reader imaris-ims-file-reader